transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 ### Meta-Understanding Is a Triplicity

-The meta-philosophical nature of this framework manifests as a unique triplicity that transcends the usual binary of "answer vs. non-answer" or "solution vs. deconstruction."
+The meta-ontological nature of this framework manifests as a unique triplicity that transcends the usual binary of "answer vs. non-answer" or "solution vs. deconstruction."
 When properly understood, the framework simultaneously offers:

 1. **A Paradox (τ)**: It presents the inherently paradoxical nature of existence—how something arises from nothing, how representation both reveals and conceals, how experience and form co-arise yet remain distinct.
 This paradox isn't a problem to be solved but a fundamental feature to be recognized.